• Recipe Index

 Instructions

 • In a large skillet, drizzle in the garlic olive oil.
-Doing this in batches, heat the skillet over medium heat and add some of the beef stew meat.
-Sear until golden brown on two sides.
-Remove from the pan and add them to the slow cooker.
-Use tongs to keep as much grease as possible in the pan.
+Turn up to medium heat and add the cubed stew meat.
+Sear until golden brown.
+Using tongs, remove the seared meat and place in a greased 4-quart slow cooker.

-• Using the same skillet used to sear the stew meat, turn the heat down to low, and sprinkle the gluten free flour over the leftover grease.
-If there isn’t much grease, add a tablespoon of butter.
+• Using the same skillet used to sear the stew meat, turn the heat down to low.
+Add the butter and allow it to melt.
+Next, sprinkle the gluten free flour over the leftover grease and melted butter.

-• Once the white streaks of flour are gone, add a quarter cup of the beef stock and whisk.
+• To the flour mixture add a quarter cup of the beef stock and whisk.
 The beef stock will hydrate the flour and form clumps.
 It is ok.
 They will whisk out once you add another quarter cup of stock, whisk again, and add another quarter cup.
-Keep doing this until you have gravy in the skillet.
+Keep doing this until you have thick sauce in the skillet.

-• Add the Dijon mustard, dried dill, salt, and pepper, and stir.
-Next, drain and rinse the mushrooms.
-Add them to the gravy sauce and stir.
+• Next, add the Dijon mustard, dried dill, salt, and pepper, and stir.
+Drain and rinse the canned mushrooms.
+Add them to the sauce sauce and stir.

 • Cover and cook the slow cooker on low heat for 6-8 hours or high for 3-4.